-Getting the mixture into the moulds can be a bit fiddly so to make things simple why not put the mixture into a sandwich bag and snip a corner to use as a piping bag.
+- Getting the mixture into the moulds can be a bit fiddly so to make things simple why not put the mixture into a piping bag, this is especially easier if you're making the ring doughnut version.

-Pop into the oven for 15 minutes (only 10 mins if using the mini mould)
+- Pop into the oven for 15 minutes (only 10 mins if using smaller moulds).